DianaLeNeant/ArtemisaNode/README.md

 ###### A complete solution for you.

+Artemisa was made for enterprises administration, sales, human resources, and in fact, everything else in the sales enterprise management.
+This version is still in development and in process to become totally flexible and moldable, adaptive to any kind of enterprise out there.

 ### Main architecture description

 Artemisa was build in Node.js, this repository is for the main server.